Colin6618/flashinfer-performance-benchmarks/README.md

 - paged-KV batch decode planning,
 - repeated paged-KV batch decode runs.

-A report is also included [./Lightweight Telemetry for FlashInfer.pdf](Lightweight Telemetry for FlashInfer.pdf).
+A report is also included in this repo [Lightweight Telemetry for FlashInfer.pdf](<Lightweight Telemetry for FlashInfer.pdf>).

 ## Changes and Key Files